-The statistics vary pretty widely depending on who’s being asked and who’s administering the survey, but one reputable study by the National Center for Education Statistics found that among traditional full-time university students, ages 16-24, about 40% of students had some kind of job while enrolled in classes full-time, with most of those students working part-time an average between 15-20 hours per week.
-That may seem like a lot on the surface, but as most college freshmen are quick to discover, your college class schedule is hardly comparable to what it was in high school, and you’ll have a lot more flexibility with your time and a lot less total hours in class.
+The statistics vary pretty widely depending on who and where you find your research around this subject.
+However, one reputable study by the National Center for Education Statistics found that among traditional full-time university students (16-24), about 40% of students had a job while enrolled in classes full-time, with most of those students working part-time an average between 15-20 hours per week.
+That may seem like a lot on the surface, but as most college freshmen are quick to discover, your college class schedule is hardly comparable to what it was in high school.
+Plus, you’ll have a lot more flexibility with your time and a lot less total hours in class.

 Many students will be able to juggle their part-time job with their class schedule and find that there can be many rewards of working part-time.
 Aside from the extra cash in your pocket, some jobs, whether working for a private company or doing research in a lab on campus, offer valuable work experience that you can add to your resume to stand out when you apply for summer internships.
 Others, especially on campus jobs, can quickly turn coworkers into new friends and are a great way to meet people outside of your classes and your dorm.
 And let’s not forget that whatever job you choose, they can all provide a much appreciated break from the constant stream and stress of academics.